-Pregnancy includes a lot of changes, including some that are likely surprising and potentially unwelcome.
+Pregnancy includes many changes, including some that are likely surprising and potentially unwelcome.
 Some of these odd and new changes include visible differences in your skin, including skin rashes, red marks, chloasma (pregnancy mask), skin tags, and darkening of moles.

-The hormones in your body will be busy preparing for keeping the baby safe and growing healthy, as well as preparing for childbirth and the stress that goes with it.
-Thanks to these hormonal shifts, your skin will be changing as well; the areola around your nipples will get darker, skin tags may start to form almost anywhere, and other pigment dense areas will get darker.
+The hormones in your body will be busy preparing for keeping the baby safe and growing healthy and preparing for childbirth and the stress that goes with it.
+Thanks to these hormonal shifts, your skin will be changing as well; the areola around your nipples will get darker, skin tags may start to form almost anywhere, and other pigment-dense areas will get darker.
 These changes are normal, and usually, they resume their pre-pregnancy hues after the baby is born.